-- Both programs allow you to initially lease up to 40% of your newly constructed space to another business and for existing buildings you can permanently lease up to 49% of the commercial space.
+- Both programs allow you to initially lease up to 40% of your newly constructed space to tenants giving you the ability to help offset all or part of your mortgage payment with rents.
+If buying an existing building you can permanently lease up to 49% of the commercial space.

 The 504 Loan – Not Just For Small Businesses